CloudWithChris/cloudwithchris.com/content/blog/github-action-docker-dotnet-core.md

     default: '*.md'
   baseUrl:
     description:
-      'Base URL of the website, not including protocol. e.g. www.cloudwithchris.com.
+      'Base URL of the site, not including protocol. e.g. www.cloudwithchris.com.
 This is used for converting any relative links to the original source, including the canonical URL.'
     required: true
     default: 'www.cloudwithchris.com'
   devtoToken: